tomaschyly/MynGo/README.md

 # MynGo

+**NOTICE: This one is on hold.
+I have decided not to continue to use Express inside Electron.
+Instead I may refactor with React which I use in [FileCtor](https://github.com/tomaschyly/FileCtor).**

 Database inspection and management system with interactive console.

 The idea is to have something similar to [phpMyAdmin](https://www.phpmyadmin.net/) or [Adminer](https://www.adminer.org/en/) in a desktop app form.
 It should be easy to manage many Databases and use interactive console to modify them.
 The target audience for this are mainly Web Developers.